 WHAT TO DO WITH THE LEFTOVERS

-- STORAGE – Once you’ve placed the spice blend in an airtight container, it will keep in your pantry or cabinet for up to 1 year.
-And for that reason, I recommend making double.
+- Storage – Once you’ve placed the spice blend in an airtight container, the blackened seasoning will keep in your pantry or cabinet for up to 1 year.

 FREQUENTLY ASKED QUESTIONS